canadaclub/canadaclub.github.io/index.md

 New members — temporary or long-term — are very welcome, so feel free to contact us at {{ site.mailto }} or join us on [Facebook](https://www.facebook.com/groups/canadaclubberne/).

-# Next event
+# Next events

-Brunch
+Brunch 23 October 2022
-23 October
+Annual Christmas Dinner 10 December 2022

 # New to Bern?